 It’s perfect to make ahead.

-Yes, you can make ahead and store sweet potato pie ahead of time, simply cool the pie completely and then store it covered in the fridge for up to 3 days.
+Yes, you can make and store sweet potato pie ahead of time, cool the pie completely, and then store it either in an airtight container or covered with plastic wrap, in the fridge for up to 3 days.

 Can you freeze sweet potato pie?